Instanton representanton of Plebanski gravity. Gravitational coherent states: Transformation into the instanton representation action of Plebanski gravity

 which are not canonical commutation relations owing to the field dependence on the right hand side.
-Note, however, that on the kinematic phase space $\Omega_{Kin}$ in (\ref{STATE15}) $\boldsymbol{\theta}_{Kin}$ is exact and implies canonical commutation relations (\ref{STATE9}).
+Note, however, that on the kinematic phase space $\Omega_{Kin}$ in (\ref{STATE15}) $\boldsymbol{\omega}_{Kin}=\delta\boldsymbol{\theta}_{Kin}$ which implies canonical commutation relations (\ref{STATE9}).
+Equation (\ref{STATE221}) is the action $I_{Inst}$ for Plebanski gravity in the instanton representation for vanishing cosmological constant, derived in \cite{EYO}.
+Equation (\ref{STATE14}) is the action on the reduced phase space for gauge transformations and diffeomorphisms, defined as the kinematic phase space $\Omega_{Kin}$.